vlang/v/doc/docs.md

 // Calls to following function must be in unsafe{} blocks.
 // Note that the code in the body of `risky_business()` will still be
 // checked, unless you also wrap it in `unsafe {}` blocks.
-// This is usefull, when you want to have an `[unsafe]` function that
+// This is useful, when you want to have an `[unsafe]` function that
 // has checks before/after a certain unsafe operation, that will still
 // benefit from V's safety features.
 [unsafe]